ankushgoel/twitter-clone/README.md

-# Twitter Clone with React 18 & MaterialUI MUI 5
+# Twitter Clone with React 18, MaterialUI (MUI) 5 & Firebase 9

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).